Who are Grower Partners?

 The application to use agricultural lands is a three step process as follows:

 If the application is approved, a lease between the applicant and FOSP is negotiated and signed.
 Growing Partners enter into a sub-lease with FOSP for use of land and pay an annual lease fee.
-Once approved, an applicant pays a security deposit, returnable at the end of the lease if all conditions are met.
-After the security deposit and lease payment are made, a Grower Partner may begin growing at Silverwood Park.
+Once approved, and the lease payment is made, a Grower Partner may begin growing at Silverwood Park.

 Click links for program documents: